Last updated on June 18th, 2021 at 09:39 pmJump to Recipe

 Homemade Classic Potato Salad

 Classic Potato Salad is one of those favorite recipes that every household has a version of to share.
 What we love about this dish is the combination of the tangy and sweet flavors of the potatoes and the creaminess of the dressing bound into it.
 The contrasting flavors are what make this dish one of our favorites!

 After boiling the Yukon potatoes, which are naturally on the sweet side, we would drizzle apple cider vinegar on to them.
 This is done while they’re still hot, as to absorb the vinegar well.
 And this is the secret to have the perfect tangy taste to them.

 Then we add the rest of the ingredients.
-The red onions, pickles, and celery give it the contrasting texture when you’re eating this dish.
+The red onions, pickles, and celery give it a contrasting texture when you’re eating this dish.
 The flavors are so rich and delicious, that sometimes it is hard to remember that this is a side dish and not the main dish!

 WHAT IS a POTATO SALAD?